| |

 an individual basis and encourage patients to make personal decisions about

+screening.
 Several risk factors increase a man’s chances of

 developing prostate cancer.
 These factors may be taken into consideration